gbdevw/unofficial-pulsar-k8s-bookies/README.md

 For example, if your cluster can handle two bookies and that you ask for 3 replicas during the INITIAL deployment of the stateful set, you will run into troubles : Bookies will be stuck in a crash loop (reason unknown).

 However, if you scale the stateful set and ask for more bookies than the cluster can handle, bookies will continue to be OK.
 Unnecessary bookies will remain in pending state until some node become elligible for their scheduling.

+### Pitfalls

+1. Be sure to require/allocate enough storage for the bookie journal

+Default bookie journal configuration requires to keep 5 files (journalMaxSizeMB) of 2GB (journalMaxSizeMB).
+Thus, storage dedicated to bookie journal should provide more than 10GB if you use default configuration.
+When a bookie does not have enough space to keep all journals, it crashes.